‘We ask our staff to leave stereotypes behind when working with our diverse communities’

 Birmingham has a population of over 1 million with 42% of the demographic coming from a Black, Asian or other ethnic background.
-This is increasingly being reflected within the trust, according to equalities and diversities manager Lorraine Donovan, with 38% of the workforce coming from these backgrounds.
+This truly reflects our workforce within Birmingham Children’s Trust, according to equalities and diversities manager Lorraine Donovan, with 38% of the workforce coming from these backgrounds.

-“This cultural mix that Birmingham offers creates an enriched experience of learning for social workers,” says Michelle Robinson, head of service for children in care at Birmingham Children’s Trust.
-“And this allows them to better understand issues affecting the different communities in the city.”
+“This cultural diversity that Birmingham offers creates an enriched experience of learning for social workers,” says Michelle Robinson, the trust’s head of service for children in care.
+“And this allows our practitioners to truly understand issues affecting the different communities across the city.”

 Diverse communities

-“A social worker could be working with a family from Iraq one day and the next with a family from Somalia,” Lorraine points out.
+“A social worker could be working with a family from Iran one day and the next with a family from Somalia,” Lorraine states.
 “Both are from countries with known civil unrest and with historical wars, but the journeys, experiences and cultures of these families couldn’t be more disparate.”

 Other cultural considerations include whether the family feels comfortable speaking to a stranger about personal issues.
-And ensuring important information and expressions are not lost is key when translated into English for a family where English is not the first language.
+And ensuring that important information and expressions are not lost when they are translated into English for a family where English is not the first language.

-According to Lorraine, the top five languages spoken in Birmingham, other than English, are Urdu, Punjabi, Bengali, Pakistani Pahari and Polish.
-More languages are emerging as communities from Iran, Zimbabwe, Philippines and Romania, arrive in the city.
+Statistically, the top five languages spoken in Birmingham, other than English, are Urdu, Punjabi, Bengali, Pakistani Pahari and Polish.
+More languages are emerging as communities from Iraq, Zimbabwe, Philippines and Romania, settle in the city.
+Birmingham Children’s Trust liaises closely with its interpreting service as part of its multi-agency partnership working.

-Lorraine says: “Gaining insights into a culture that is not familiar to us is interesting but it can also be very challenging.
-It requires that the social worker understands the importance of class and poverty and how these factors play a role in our understanding of culture.”
+Lorraine says: “Gaining insights into a culture that is not familiar to us is interesting, but it can also be very challenging.
+It requires that the social worker understands the importance of class, discrimination and poverty and how these factors play a role in our understanding of culture.

-“When we start to work with a new family, we don’t assume we know about them, in fact, we actively encourage our staff to leave those assumptions and stereotypes behind.
-Instead, we use supervision and team meetings to encourage staff to look inwardly at their own values and biases.”
+“When we start to work with a new family, we don’t assume we know about them, we learn this through our in-depth learning and development.
+We also use supervision and team meetings to encourage staff to look inwardly at their own values and biases.”

 Building bonds

-He recalls helping a teenaged boy from Afghanistan and his West Indian foster parents work together to equip the boy with life skills ahead of him leaving their care.
+He recalls helping a teenager from Afghanistan and his West Indian foster parents to work together to equip the teen with life skills ahead of him leaving their care.

-“Because the foster mum has cooked everything for the family for many years, she sees it as her role and it was difficult to allow a child to come in and cook food that she was not used to,” David says.
+“Because the foster mum had cooked everything for the family for many years, she saw it as her role and it was difficult to allow a child to come in and cook food that she was not used to,” David says.

 But David and the foster son would go and buy supplies and cook the meals.
 In an attempt to build a bridge with the foster mum, David suggested cooking a Caribbean dish and asking the foster mum for support.

-“What resulted is in her showing us other dishes to cook and slowly, you could see her letting go control of her kitchen.
+“What resulted was her showing us other dishes to cook and slowly, you could see her letting go of the control of her kitchen.
 I didn’t finish cooking the final few weekly meals with them because the foster mom would ask her foster son to get the ingredients and they would cook together.
 That was a massive shift from not having a child in the kitchen.

 Equality and inclusion

 Ensuring that this focus on cultural competency remains central to the trust’s work has been championed by staff.
-In the aftermath of George Floyd’s killing, the prominence of the Black Lives Matter movement and the inequalities Covid-19 exposed, staff wanted a space to talk about it.
+Following the aftermath of George Floyd’s killing, the prominence of the Black Lives Matter movement and the inequalities Covid-19 exposed, staff wanted a space to talk.

 The equalities forum was established by Andy Couldrick, the trust’s chief executive with the support of the trust board.